 Ask your hearing care professional to create a music program in your hearing aids

 Most modern hearing aids have customizable settings and programs, which are specialized pre-programmed settings that help people hear better in specific environments.

 Many people wonder, why might a “music” program be necessary for hearing aids?
 The main purpose of hearing aids is to help people understand human speech better.
 When people are talking in normal conversation, their voices are usually in a volume range of 30 to 85 decibels.
 But that isn’t the whole story.
 Human speech sounds are also mainly in the frequency range of 250 to 6000 Hz.
 This means that in “normal” hearing aid settings, which are optimized for typical spoken conversation, the range or frequency and volume is smaller than what is used for music.
-A piano, for example, has about a 40 percent bigger range in frequencies than the female voice.
+A piano, for example, has about a 40 percent wider range in frequencies than the female voice.

 Music and conversation are very different